 The pattern can shift back and forth irregularly every two to seven years, and each phase triggers predictable disruptions of temperature, precipitation, and winds.

 These changes disrupt the large-scale air movements in the tropics, triggering a cascade of global side effects.

 El Niño and La Niña have their strongest impact on global climate during the Northern Hemisphere winter & early spring.
-However, parts of the tropics and Southern Hemisphere sub-tropics feel the effects of ENSO during Northern Hemisphere summer months (June-August).
+However, parts of the tropics and Southern Hemisphere sub-tropics feel the effects of ENSO during Northern Hemisphere summer months.

-The map at left shows typical rainfall and temperature patterns in the Northern Hemisphere summer during La Niña events.
-These patterns become more likely during La Niña events, but they are not guaranteed.
+The map at left shows typical circulation, rainfall, and temperature patterns in the tropics during El Niño and La Niña in the Northern Hemisphere winter.
 NOAA Climate.gov map.